Mexico Auto Insurance – Exploring Acapulco by Land and Sea

 Later, in history, the Spanish used the port city of Acapulco as a passageway to the East.
 This was used as a trade route and made the Spanish susceptible to outside invaders.
 The purpose of building Fort San Diego was to ward off pirates and foreign attacks.
 Unfortunately, the Fort fell to the Dutch in 1615.
 After its destruction, it was rebuilt, destroyed again by an earthquake in 1783, and used to protect Spanish trading vessels until the mid-1800’s.
 Today, the Fort is available to tour.

 After exploring Acapulco by land, climb on board a glass-bottomed boat and see the city’s marine underworld.
 Chartered tours are available to go to the island of Roqueta.
-If after the excursion marine life still fascinates you; be sure to take advantage of Acapulco’s snorkeling and scuba diving rentals.
+If after the excursion marine life still fascinates you; be sure to take advantage of Acapulco’s snorkelling and scuba diving rentals.

 Here, guides will instruct you on the various sea creatures found in the Pacific.
 Likewise, fishermen can get even closer to the sea’s inhabitants by reserving an off-shore fishing trip

-The average Acapulco temperature is 28° C, though thermometers show between 24° and 33° C. The warm waters of the Pacific are warm almost all year round, except during winter (from January to April) in which they turn an enjoyable lukewarm.
+The average Acapulco temperature is 28° C, though thermometers show between 24° and 33° C. The warm waters of the Pacific are kept warm almost all year round, except during winter (from January to April) in which they turn an enjoyable lukewarm.

 Rain and tropical storms show up during the summer (it starts after Easter and ends in December), especially between June and September.
-Showers are relatively short (like Florida) and usually break at night so they won’t spoil your days’ sightseeing or at the beach.
+Showers are relatively short (like Florida) and usually break at night so they won’t spoil your days sightseeing or at the beach.